-The concept of Pardes was the brainchild of Michael Swirsky.
+The concept of Pardes was the brainchild of Michael Swirsky (Director of Pardes from ’72-’74).
 It was to be a non-denominational institute for learning Jewish texts in a co-educational beit midrash.
 It was designed to be a one year program aimed at post-college young adults primarily from North America.
 It was established in 1972, and at that time no other institutions of its kind existed.
 Among the founding teachers were Adin Steinsaltz and David Hartman.
-Dov Berkovits was its first Director (see video below).
+Dov Berkovits was the Director from ’74-’78 (see video below).
 Click here for a full list of the faculty in 1972.

 Pardes was entirely funded by the Jewish Agency until 1987, when it separated from the Agency and became an independent entity.
 The Agency gave bridge money to Pardes to ensure its financial survival until Pardes could reorganize itself and became self-funding.